Transipedia/KaMRaT/README.md

 ### Input Feature Count Matrix for KaMRaT

 The feature count matrix contains features in row and samples in column.
-Features can be k-mers (for all modules) as well as other general features such as genes/transcripts (only for KaMRaT index, filter, and rank).
+Features can be k-mers (for all modules) as well as other general features such as genes/transcripts (only for KaMRaT index, filter, and score).
 The feature counts can be either normalized or non-normalized.

 The matrix should be in .tsv or .tsv.gz format, in which fields are separated by tabulations.
 The first column in matrix should always be the feature column (sequences or feature names).